lingochamp/FileDownloader/README.md

 ### How to valid it?

 Just create your own `DownloadMgrInitialParams.InitCustomMaker` and put those customized component to it, finally init the FileDownloader with it: [FileDownloader#init](https://github.com/lingochamp/FileDownloader/blob/master/library/src/main/java/com/liulishuo/filedownloader/FileDownloader.java#L62)

+## Adaptation

+### Adapt to Android 8.0

+The restriction of background service has been tightened since Android 8.0, for more details, please refer to [here](https://developer.android.com/about/versions/oreo/background).
+So, after Android 8.0, the download service will be a foreground service when start downloading during app is in background and you will see a notification with a title named "FileDownloader" start from FileDownloader 1.7.6.
+You can refer to [here](https://github.com/lingochamp/FileDownloader/wiki/Compatibility-of-Android-O-Service) to custom the notification.

+### Adapt to Android 9.0

+Starting with Android 9.0 (API level 28), cleartext support is disabled by default, you can have a look at [here](https://stackoverflow.com/questions/45940861/android-8-cleartext-http-traffic-not-permitted) to know about more details.
+FileDownloader demo has handled this problem start with 1.7.6.

+According to the [migration notes](https://developer.android.com/about/versions/pie/android-9.0-migration#tya), the FOREGROUND_SERVICE permission has been added to the library manifest since FileDownloader 1.7.6.

 ## Welcome PR